nhost/hasura-auth/DEVELOPERS.md

 ```

 It will then tag the branch, push to GitHub, and trigger a GitHub relase.
 A GitHub action will then takeover to test, build and tag the docker image, and publish it to [Docker Hub](https://hub.docker.com/r/nhost/hasura-auth).

+## Why is Hasura Auth not using GraphQL to interact with data?

+Because we want developers to be able to set their own GraphQL root fields and GraphQL field names.
+Developers should be able to use `getUser` or `user` or `user_by_pk` in their GraphQL schema, and Hasura Auth should not break.

+Because of this, Hasura Auth is only opinionated about the database schema, and users can change the GraphQL and Hasura Metadata however they want.